The Composure Economy: Why Outrage Became the Internet’s Most Valuable Currency (Attention Economy Explained)

 - Bruce Coffman

-- 4 min read
+- 6 min read

 In a system where attention is currency, outrage has become one of the most profitable emotions on the internet.

 Ever notice people are constantly saying the media is lying to us… while consuming it all day?
 Ever notice people sharing links to articles they admit they haven’t read or videos they didn’t watch?
 Ever notice everybody’s mad and exhausted all the time?
 Fascinating.
 What if that’s on purpose?
 What if we’re all getting played?
+Sadly, yes.
+This is how the current system functions.

 The Composure Economy